top of page

 Since 2014 there has been occasional chat on social media about planning a top to bottom touring/race route from the northern to southern tip of Australia.
 Nominally, the 1988 Bicentennial Trail was a starting point for discussion, however as a few have discovered after attempting to ride it, it is better suited as a saddle horse or hiking trail, constrained by stock routes, private access and resupply options for fast off-road riding.

 The TABE route is the outcome of these discussions and considerations.
-Talk is cheap and action delivers ... over the past two years much of the proposed TABE route has been considered, ridden, revised.
+Talk is cheap and action delivers ... through 2015-17 the proposed TABE evolved, ridden, revised and finalised.
 The inaugural Terra Australis Bike Epic was held in 2018 with eleven starters and just two finishers.
-The winner, Steve Halligan completing the course in 31d:9h:14m
+The winner, Steve Halligan completing the course in 31d:9h:14m and rookie bikepacker Brendan Corbin 49d:7h:14m

-The route as outlined will lead riders through distant rugged corners of ‘the great southern land’ allowing you to experience the magnificence of remote expanses of inland Australia, small isolated communities, giant eucalypt forests, golden surfing beaches along the eastern seaboard, the splendour of the towering sandstone escarpments of the Blue Mountains, Canberra our National Capital, the stunning high country wilderness of Kosciuszko National Park and finally through the rugged Victorian alpine region to the southern tip of Australia at Wilsons Promontory.
+The route traverses distant rugged corners of ‘the great southern land’ allowing you to experience the magnificence of remote expanses of inland Australia, small isolated communities, giant eucalypt forests, golden surfing beaches along the eastern seaboard, the splendour of the towering sandstone escarpments of the Blue Mountains, Canberra our National Capital, the stunning high country wilderness of Kosciuszko National Park and finally through the rugged Victorian alpine region to the southern tip of Australia at Wilsons Promontory.

 bottom of page